Bryukh/checkio-articles/golden-pyramid.md

                golden_pyramid(triangle, row + 1, column + 1, total + triangle[row][column]))
 ```

-But as we can see for the first level we run our function 2 times, then 4, 8, 16....
+As we can see for the first level we run our function 2 times, then 4, 8, 16....
 So as result we will get 2<sup>N</sup> complexity and
 for the hundred-storied pyramid we need ≈ 10<sup>30</sup> function calls.
 Hm...